privapprox/privapprox.github.io/pages/micro-benchmarks.md

 ### Effect of sampling and randomization parameters

 We first measure the effect of randomization parameters on the utility and privacy guarantee of the query results.
 In particular, the utility is measured by the query result's accuracy loss _(<a href="https://privapprox.github.io/design/#step-ii-answering-queries-at-clients">Equation 3</a>)_, and privacy is measured by the level of achieved zero-knowledge privacy _(Theorem C.4. in the <a href="https://arxiv.org/abs/1701.05403">technical report</a>)_.
 For the experiment, we generated $10,000$ original answers randomly, 60% of which are "Yes" answers.
+The sampling parameter $s$ is set to $0.6$.

 _Table 1_ shows that different settings of the two randomization parameters, $p$ and $q$, do affect the utility and the privacy guarantee of the query results.
 The higher $p$ means the higher probability that a client responds with its truthful answer.
 As expected, this leads to higher utility (i.e., smaller accuracy loss $\eta$) but weaker privacy guarantee (i.e., higher privacy level $\epsilon$).
 In addition, _Table 1_ also shows that the closer we set the probability $q$ to the fraction of truthful "Yes" answers (i.e., $60%$ in this microbenchmark), the higher utility the query result provides.
 Nevertheless, to meet the utility and privacy requirements in various scenarios, we should carefully choose the appropriate $p$ and $q$.
+In practice, the selection of the $\epsilon$ value depends on real-world applications.
 </div>

 <div class="medium-12 medium-pull-12 columns" markdown="1">